elusivecodes/FyreArray/README.md

 **Has Dot**

-Check if a given element exists in an array using "dot" notation.
+Determine whether a given element exists in an array using "dot" notation.

 - `$array` is the input array.
 - `$key` is the key to check for.